-- Full review of the feasibility of subsurface disposal as a potential solution; - Investigation of the option of having two WWTPs (one for Erin and one for Hillsburgh); - A review and defense of the per capita flow rate that was used to calculate the amount of wastewater generated within the urban centres; - A review and computer modelling of thermal impacts on the West Credit River from the WWTP discharge; - A review of the effect of chlorides on the West Credit River and potential requirement for chloride control measures; - A review and defense of the selection of Winston Churchill Boulevard as the preferred outfall location alternative; - Preparation of an "Overflow Risk Management" assessment to address concerns about the potential for spills and proposed mitigation measures. - Preparation of a Capital Cost Summary Report due to address comments related to the overall system costs, particularly with respect to direct costs to existing residents.
+- Full review of the feasibility of subsurface disposal as a potential solution; - Investigation of the option of having two WWTPs (one for Erin Village and one for Hillsburgh); - A review and defense of the per capita flow rate that was used to calculate the amount of wastewater generated within the urban centres; - A review and computer modelling of thermal impacts on the West Credit River from the WWTP discharge; - A review of the effect of chlorides on the West Credit River and potential requirement for chloride control measures; - The need for additional spawning studies in the River prior to implementation; - A review and defense of the selection of Winston Churchill Boulevard as the preferred outfall location alternative; - Preparation of an "Overflow Risk Management" assessment to address concerns about the potential for spills and proposed mitigation measures. - Preparation of a Capital Cost Summary Report due to address comments related to the overall system costs, particularly with respect to direct costs to existing residents.